leafo/tableshape/README.md

 assert(no_spaces("oh no!"))
 ```

+These examples only demonstrate some of the type checkers provided.
+You can
-You can see all the other type checkers provided in the reference below.
+see all the other type checkers in the reference below.

 ### Type operators